mfreeman451/crypto/tvlStats/README.md

 This simple Javascript utility can be used to collect stats (Total Value Locked) from Coingecko API for many different DEX/defi systems

+Currently we have support for the following exchanges although it is trivial to add others:

+Pancakeswap
+Pancake-bunny
+Uniswap

 ## Requirements

 You'll probably need a lametric and you'll need to configure some lametric-y stuff..